AIA ILLINOIS YOUR VOICE AT THE CAPITOL

 So what exactly happens at the Capitol during Session and why do we need a team?

-During the 2019 regular session, there were approximately 3000 Senate bills and 4300 House bills that your legislative team combs through as all are introduced at the beginning leg of Regular Session.
-Regular Session runs from January through the end of May.
-Through those bills, an average of 500 bills touches upon the design-build industry, which includes but is not limited to trade acts such as plumbing, to energy issues, to school safety, to capital bills.
+During the 2023 regular session, there were approximately 8,000 bills and resolutions that your legislative team combed through as all are introduced at the beginning of the regular session.
+Regular session runs from January through the end of May.
+Through those bills, an average of 500 bills touch upon the design-build industry, which includes but is not limited to trade acts such as plumbing, energy issues, school safety, and capital bills.
 Sometimes AIA Illinois legislative initiatives may overlap with other licensed professionals.

 Time dedicated towards legislative advocacy is not unlike that dedicated to a large building plan.
 There are tons of pre-meetings.
 Planning meetings.
 Instead of meeting directly with subcontractors and vendors, we meet with other lobbyists representing other aspects of the design-build industry, such as plumbers, interior designers, physical engineers, etc. who share similar interests or concerns.
 We make every effort to work with other industries and also with regulatory agencies and the Capital Development Board.
 Drafts upon drafts are written and often shared.

 As designs change, so does the language in legislation.
 More meetings take place with bill sponsors and other industry lobbyists to make sure that everyone is on the same page.
 Additional testimony in front of state senators and representatives in committees to explain and justify our reasons for objecting or supporting a bill, or an amendment to the bill, requires an extensive amount of research.
 Instead of inclement weather, another entity may go a direction opposite of that discussed without notice, and we have to be prepared to make sure that the architectural profession is protected at a moment's notice.